Going hiking for the first time, as a complete beginner, can be a little overwhelming.

-Hiking is not only a great way to keep fit while travelling (see more top tips here) but it’s a great way to practice self-care, be at one with nature and get away from the day to day reality of your life.
+Hiking is not only a great way to keep fit while travelling (see more top tips here) but it’s a great way to practise self-care, be at one with nature and get away from the day-to-day reality of your life.

 There’s nothing I love more than some mountain air to clear my head and refresh me for what’s to come.

-But, since not everyone is a practiced hiker, I’ve put together a little guide for all the beginners out there, including my top tips for your first hiking challenges.
+But, since not everyone is a practised hiker, I’ve put together a little guide for all the beginners out there, including my top tips for your first hiking challenges.

 Where should you go hiking?
 Which trails should you choose?

 As a beginner, I recommend that your first hiking experience should be in your local area.
 This means that you are familiar with your surroundings, and close to home if you get into a sticky situation if you need help!
 It’s fairly easy to research National Parks and hilly areas near you on Google.
 If you’re not sure where to start, checking National Park websites, tourism board sites, and travel blogs are good places to begin your search!
 The app AllTrails is also great for finding trails near you can saving them offline for navigation on the go.